creativepurus/Python-Basics/README.md

 <img src="https://readme-typing-svg.demolab.com?font=Calibri&size=28&duration=1000&pause=1000&multiline=true&width=700&height=150&lines=📚+This+is+my+very+first+Github+Repository;🚀+I+am+creating+this+Repository+on+April+11+2023;🤓+I+am+constantly+adding+new+contents.;💭+So+make+sure+to+check+back+often+🕙" alt="Typing SVG" />
 </a>

+# 📚 Table of Contents :
+- 🔰 ABOUT
+- 👨‍💻 Getting Started
+- 📘 Notebooks
+- 🤝 Contributing
+- 📖 License

 # 🔰 ABOUT :
 - ✨ I wanted to share some amazing free resources for learning Python! 🤓👨‍🎓👩‍🎓